-When matching sections of the users code has been found, we need some way of defining how to transform those sections to showcase a proposal.
+When matching parts of the users code has been found, we need some way of defining how to transform those parts to showcase a proposal.
 This is done using the transform to template.
-This template describes the general structure of the newly transformed code, with context from the users code by using wildcards.
+This template describes the general structure of the newly transformed code.